n00b69/woa-betalm/guide/status.md

 ## Project status
 Alpha.
 Some things work, some don't.
 Current main objective is to get charging and audio working.

+There are currently issues with restarting/shutting down the device while in Windows, requiring you to force reboot using the power + volume down button.
+This will hopefully be fixed soon.

 #### Features
 - [ ] Audio ```3.5mm only (for now)```
 - [x] Battery percentage